I am currently working as Head of Sales Operations, Business Analysis, Technology and Product at AUTO1 Group.

 The university changed my life.
 I learnt there what it was to fail an examination, to be better than everyone else at another one, to share hobbies in a club, to get to know different cultures thanks to the Erasmus programme, and meet who later became my husband as we were both interns at the same department.

-But what really was a milestone in my life was the experience in Stuttgart.
+But what really became a milestone in my life was the experience in Stuttgart.
 Besides increasing my English knowledge and learning German, I had the chance to be independent, learn to live on my own and, in the end, start being who I am.